What Is Async? There Is No “Async” Inside Async

 ProcessFileAsync().
 The runtime creates a state-machine instance, sets_state = 0, and callsMoveNext()once. - First segment.
 It runs your code up to the

-await, fires the inner async operation, sees it isn’t done, saves_state = 1, registersMoveNextas the thing to call on completion, and returns.
-The thread is released. - The park.
+await, fires the inner operation, sees it isn’t done, saves_state = 1, registersMoveNextas the callback, and returns.
+The thread is released — Exit #1. - The park.
 No thread exists for this work.
 But

 _stateis 1, so the first block is skipped entirely.
 Execution lands in the second segment.userIdis still 42, because it was never on a stack that could be wiped.
-The method finishes and publishes its result.
+The method finishes and publishes its result through the builder into the Task.

 That is “pause in the middle and resume from the exact spot.”
-Nothing actually paused.
-The method was sliced into segments, your progress and variables were saved into a heap object, the method exited early to free the thread, and the OS-driven completion called back in to run the next slice.
+Nothing paused.
+The method was sliced into segments at compile time, your progress and variables were saved into a heap object, the method exited early to free the thread, and the OS-driven completion called back in to run the next slice.

 await is the keyword that tells the compiler where to put the slice boundaries.
 That is all it is.